silkroadnomad/DoichainPlaygroundSvelte/README.md

 ## Nice 2 have:
 - [x] add Scanner https://github.com/peerpiper/qrcode-scanner-svelte
-- [ ] mnemonic: expandable rows shows privkey, wif, pubkey of address
+- [ ] mnemonic: expandable rows shows privkey, wif, pubKey of address
 - [ ] mnemonic/transactions: use OrbitDB to store wallets, history
-- [ ] electrumx connection: retry up to 10 times, recover connection when changing network (e.g. switching wifi / vp network)
+- [ ] Electrumx connection: retry up to 10 times, recover connection when changing network (e.g. switching wifi / vp network)
 - [ ] transactions: amounts should toggle between DOI/schwartz (and store value in localhost default DOI)
 - [ ] transaction signing: auto-select enough utxo's from the datatable depending on the amount to send
 - [ ] transactions: indexDB cache for transaction history and its txs